jpomfret/jpomfret.github.io/blog/content/post/2023/dbatools-2-0/index.md

          caption="PowerShell console showing error connecting to mssql1"
 >}}

-Using `Set-DbatoolsConfig` we can change these connection properties to trust the SQL Server certificate and set encryption to optional - this will allow us to connect to any SQL Server - whether it's configured with connection encryption or not.
+Using `Set-DbatoolsConfig` we can change these connection properties to trust the SQL Server certificate and set encryption to false - this will allow us to connect to any SQL Server - whether it's configured with connection encryption or not.

 ```PowerShell
 # Set the configurations to old defaults